llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

       produce confusing expansions.
     - The braces help avoid the possibility that another substitution's pattern will match part of ``%{name}`` or vice-versa, producing confusing expansions.
-However, the patterns of substitutions not defined by these directives are not restricted to this form, so overlaps are still theoretically possible.
+However, the patterns of substitutions defined by lit configuration files and by lit itself are not restricted to this form, so overlaps are still theoretically possible.

 - **Substitution value**: The value includes all text from the first non-whitespace character after ``=`` to the last non-whitespace character.
 If